-Perhaps your congregation is comprised of elderly guests or working parents with young children who might have trouble keeping up with important tasks around their homes.
+Perhaps your congregation comprises elderly guests or working parents with young children who might have trouble keeping up with important tasks around their homes.
 In this case, a chore team is a great resource to auction off at your fundraiser.
 To do so, be sure you have a group of 6-8 hardworking individuals who are willing to donate their time for an entire day.

-Gift cards are a fun, yet extremely simple item to auction off at any charity event.
+Gift cards are a fun yet straightforward item to auction off at any charity event.
 Plus, many local businesses and restaurants are willing to trade gift cards for some extra exposure for their company.
 To get started, find out if any of your church members have connections to the local businesses—whether they own them or know the management!
 Good ideas include popular restaurants, spas and salons, and other experiences.

 Is there an upcoming worship concert by a well-known Christian band or singer in your area?
-Try to secure some good seats, and auction the tickets off for your church fundraiser.
-For best results, be sure to take into consideration the music that your congregation is partial to—whether that’s traditional, contemporary, indie, or even Christian hip hop.
+Try to secure some good seats and auction the tickets off for your church fundraiser.
+For best results, be sure to consider the music that your congregation is partial to—whether that’s traditional, contemporary, indie, or even Christian hip hop.

 You’ve probably heard of a bar crawl—and a coffee crawl is just the same!
-Collect gift cards from several local coffee shops and draft up a map to demonstrate a suggested route that the winner can take.
-Even better, you might include reusable coffee mugs from each location, so that the individual also has a set of mementos from the unique experience.
+Collect gift cards from several local coffee shops and draft a map of a suggested route that the winner can take.
+Even better, you might include reusable coffee mugs from each location so that the individual also has a set of mementos from the unique experience.

 If you have a professional sports team or two in your area, this can be an exciting auction item for kids and adults alike.
 By partnering with a local sports team, you can provide an exclusive opportunity for your auction winner that will be a great memory for years to come.
 And, despite the name, a similar experience can even be offered for other sports as well—like football or basketball!

-Who doesn’t want their front lawn landscaped nicely—especially when the money is going to support a good cause?
-More than likely, someone in your church family has some experience (or at least a connection).
+Who doesn’t want their front lawn landscaped nicely—especially when the money will support a good cause?
+More than likely, someone in your church has some experience (or at least a connection).
 If not, try reaching out to local landscaping businesses to see if you can work out a discount for your auction offering.

 Many people are willing to pay big bucks for voice lessons.
 When it’s the music pastor or another member of the worship team offering, it can be an even more exciting experience for everyone involved.
 Perhaps the winner can even showcase their new skills by singing in the choir on a Sunday morning!